It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

 Many people confuse the term “fetal distress” with a different condition, asphyxia at birth, in which a baby does not have an adequate supply of oxygen.

-While birth asphyxia is extremely serious and often leads to fetal distress, many other problems that are not related to oxygen supply can also cause symptoms of fetal distress.
+While birth asphyxia is severe and often leads to fetal distress, many other problems that are not related to oxygen supply can also cause symptoms of fetal distress.

 Doctors can miss critical, life-threatening signs of fetal distress.
 Confusion about the meaning of “fetal distress” has led to inaccurate diagnoses and inadequate treatment, which can be fatal for both mother and child.